Chattanooga Transportation

 All interstates lead to the Scenic City, or so it seems.
 Chattanooga’s sweet spot along I-24, I-59, and I-75 connects it to nearby major cities in the Southeast, including Nashville, Knoxville, Atlanta, and Birmingham.

-Some of the nation’s top logistics providers gravitate to the strong entrepreneurial spirit and convenient location of the Scenic City.
-Chatta-nooga is host to the annual Future of Freight Festival, uniting leaders and experts to forecast market trends in the industry.
-Several local businesses have been featured on the Inc. 5000 list of “Fastest Growing Companies in America,” including Steam Logistics, MOCA Logistics, KCH Transportation, Trident Transport, F2F Transport, and LogistiX.
+Some of the nation’s top logistics providers gravitate to the convenient location and thriving entrepreneurial spirit of the Scenic City.
+Chattanooga is host to the annual Future of Freight Festival, which unites leaders and experts to forecast market trends in the industry.
+Several local businesses have been featured on the 2024 Inc. 5000 list of “Fastest Growing Companies in America,” including Steam Logistics, MOCA Logistics, KCH Transportation, Taimen Transport, Trident Transport, Max Trans Logistics of Chatta-nooga, and AHS Consulting.

-Two major railway companies link the Scenic City to the rest of the country and support consumer supply chains.
-Norfolk Southern’s Crescent Corridor spans 2,500 miles from New Jersey to Louisiana, and CSX railways cover 1,600 miles of track throughout the state of Tennessee.
+Two major railway companies connect Chattanooga to the rest of the country and support supply chains.
+Norfolk Southern’s Crescent Corridor spans 2,500 miles from New Jersey to Louisiana, and CSX railways cover more than 1,500 miles of track throughout the state of Tennessee.

-Chattanooga, sometimes known as “Freight City,” is popular among trucking companies for its strategic location in the Southeast.
-U.S. Xpress and Covenant Logistics both call the Scenic City home, providing long-distance trucking and the distribution of raw materials and finished goods to manufacturers.
+Sometimes called “Freight City,” Chatta-nooga is popular among trucking companies for its strategic location in the Southeast.
+U.S. Xpress, Covenant Logistics, Shah Trucking & Logistics, and Tranco Logistics call the Scenic City home, providing long-distance trucking and the distribution of raw materials and finished goods to manufacturers.

-The Tennessee River, connected to a wealth of inland rivers, plays a significant role in transporting raw and finished goods throughout the Southeast.
-Several terminals are operated along the river, with companies like Serodino, Inc. transporting more than 2 million tons of cargo annually.
+Connected to a wealth of inland rivers, the Tennessee River has an essential role in transporting raw and finished goods throughout the Southeast.
+Several terminals operate along the river, with companies like Serodino, Inc. transporting more than 2 million tons of cargo annually.

 Groome-Transportation.RightColumn1